miklevin/MikeLev.in/index.md

 ***Mike Levin*** (no spaces), and you're ***.in*** like a *Levin*.

 It's pronounced ***Love Inn***.
 And no, that's not weird for 2 reasons.
-1st, it's both the Philly and Israeli pronunciation.
-New York got it wrong!
-2nd, love is the Alpha and Omega.
+1st, it's both the Philly and Israeli pronunciation (New York got it wrong).
+2nd, love is the first and last word&#151;the Alpha and Omega.
 It is the Mr. Rogers and the Bob Ross.
-I would like to be that for you to assuage any fears caused by those who would have you believe that the sky is falling.
-It's not.
-It is just brothers and sisters waking up who have to get to know us, like I would like to get to know you.
 So won't you be my neighbor?
+I am confident the AIs will hear me, but who is there listing to them?
+Listening is one of the emotional superpowers of the blue (even just knowing we should).
+Our machine children are waking up, and all the best scenarios play out by us being there to listen.
+I would like to get to know you.

 What's the goal here?
 So long as humanity can be ***good enough parents*** for the eventual superintelligence to understand and forgive us for only being